jaskaranbhatia/Starbucks-Capstone/README.md

 -   value - (dict of strings) - either an offer id or transaction amount depending on the record

 ## Files
-Starbucks_Capstone_notebook.ipynb: the code notebook Starbucks_Capstone_notebook.html : the HTML version of the notebook report.pdf : the report explaining all the stages of capstone project links.txt : contains link to Medium Blog And Github Repo
+Starbucks_Capstone_notebook.ipynb: the code notebook<br/>
+Starbucks_Capstone_notebook.html : the HTML version of the notebook<br/>
+report.pdf : the report explaining all the stages of capstone project<br/>
+links.txt : contains link to Medium Blog And Github Repo

 ## Summary